Opening Time: 8:00 AM – 5:00 PM

 • For first-time applicants, a copy of a government-issued identity document.

-Your Form I-765 Application for Employment Authorization can be filed online through the USCIS website, as the agency has made online filing the primary method for this application.
-Your lawyer can file this for you, otherwise you will need to create an account on the USCIS website.
-Filing your I-765 form online is considered the most efficient and preferred way to file.
+Your Form I-765 Application for Employment Authorization can be filed online through the USCIS website.
+Your immigration lawyer can file this for you, otherwise you will need to create an account on the USCIS website.
+Filing your Form I-765 online is considered the most efficient and preferred way to file.

 What Happens After Filing Your I-765 Form?

-USCIS will send you a notice to acknowledge that they received your I-765 form.
+1. Receipt Notice: USCIS will send you a notice acknowledging that it received your Form I-765.

-You’ll receive an appointment notice to collect fingerprints, photos, and signatures.
+2. Biometrics Appointment: You may receive an appointment notice to have your fingerprints, photograph, and signature collected.

-USCIS will review your application and send their decision.
-Once approved, you’ll be issued your Employment Authorization Document (EAD) card.
-It will include the expiration date and your work authorization’s validity period.
-You can present this card to your employer as proof of eligibility to work.
+3. Notice of Decision: USCIS will review your application and send you its decision.
+If approved, you will receive your Employment Authorization Document (EAD), which you can present to your employer as proof of your eligibility to work.

 Processing Times: How Long Until I-765 Approval?

-Wondering, “How long until I-765 approval?”
 Processing times vary depending on your immigration status and the workload at USCIS.
-Generally, expect timelines between 3 to 5 months.
+Generally, expect timelines between 3 to 7 months.
 However, opting for online filing and providing a complete, error-free application often helps speed up the process.
-It is best to work with an experienced immigration lawyer to expedite the process of your I-765 form approval.

 Learn How to Apply for an Employment Authorization Document (EAD) Today!